apache/seatunnel/seatunnel-connectors-v2/README.md

 own connectors, you need to follow the steps below.

-1. Add the groupId, artifactId and version of the connector to be tested to seatunnel-examples/seatunnel-flink-connector-v2-example/pom.xml(or add it to seatunnel-examples/seatunnel-spark-connector-v2-example/pom.xml when you want to runs it in Spark engine) as a dependency.
+1. Add the groupId, artifactId and version of the connector to be tested to `seatunnel-examples/seatunnel-flink-connector-v2-example/pom.xml`(or add it to `seatunnel-examples/seatunnel-spark-connector-v2-example/pom.xml` when you want to runs it in Spark engine) as a dependency.
 2. Find the dependency in your connector pom file which scope is test or provided and then add them to seatunnel-examples/seatunnel-flink-connector-v2-example/pom.xml(or add it to seatunnel-examples/seatunnel-spark-connector-v2-example/pom.xml) file and modify the scope to compile.
-3. Refer to the SeaTunnelApiExample class to develop your sample code.
+3. Add the task configuration file under resources/examples.
+4. Configure the file in the `SeaTunnelApiExample` main method.
+5. Just run the main method.

+### **Create the format of the connector**

+1.Create a new module under the `seatunnel-connectors-v2` directory and name it connector - {connector name}.

+2.The pom file can refer to the pom file of the existing connector, and add the current sub model to the pom file of the parent model

+3.Create two packages corresponding to source and sink

+​    package org.apache.seatunnel.connectors.seatunnel.{connector name}}.source

+​    package org.apache.seatunnel.connectors.seatunnel.{connector name}}.sink

 ### **Startup Class**